 - Do I have the energy and resources needed to stand up for myself?

 - If I can’t take time during the conference, do I have a plan or support in place for catching-up on rest after the conference?

 - Appropriate speech & behavior: While methods of self-care are individual, our efforts to build norms toward an equitable environment are social.
 ACM’s policy against discrimination and harassment represent the baseline for appropriate and prohibited behavior.
 But the multiplied effects of our daily interactions happen in the space between our ability to enforce this legal policy and our generalized ideals.
-Each interaction contributes to what the “CHI PLAY space” feels like.
+It is important to remember that many forms of harassment and unacceptable behavior can occur when there is no deliberate intention to offend.
+However, the ACM reserves the right to take action on any act it deems as inappropriate as each interaction contributes to what the “CHI PLAY space” feels like.
 You can choose to work through the following questions to reflect on how you may contribute to making space for yourself and others to be heard: